timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

             - third

 To configure the values in a separate file add a yaml key ``csvImports`` on the same level as ``attributes`` and add the list of CSV files under this key.
-The first line in each CSV file should contain the key of the dropdown component for which you want to add the choices.
+The first line in each CSV file should contain the key of the dropdown field for which you want to add the choices.

 ``metadata-ui.yaml``